-GEO 43/2007, provides modalities for public consultation in the authorization procedure for deliberate release into the environment of genetically modified organisms.
+GEO 43/2007, approved and amended by Law No.247/2009, as amended, provides modalities for public consultation in the authorization procedure for deliberate release into the environment of genetically modified organisms.

 Within 5 days from the beginning of the authorization procedure, both for deliberate release into the environment for scientifical purposes and for cultivation, the competent authority shall initiate the public consultation and public participation in decision-making process.